weaviate/weaviate-local-k8s/README.md

 - **replicas**: The number of replicas for Weaviate.
 (Optional, default: '3')
 - **weaviate-version**: The version of Weaviate to deploy.
 (Optional, default: 'latest')
 - **helm-branch**: The branch of the Helm chart repository to use.
 If not specified, then the latest published Helm chart for weaviate/weaviate will used.
 (Optional, default: '')
+- **modules**: The vectorizer/modules that will be started up along with Weaviate.
+Consists on a comma-separated list of modules.
+The list of supported modules can be found [here](https://weaviate.io/developers/weaviate/modules)
 - **values-override**: Override values for the Helm chart in YAML string.
 (Optional, default: '')

 ### Usage